Quantum tomography of three-qubit generalized Werner states: Results and analysis

 \subsection{Tomography of three-qubit generalized Werner states}

-For the three values of $\mathcal{N}$, we perform QST along the admissible interval of $\eta$.
+For the three values of $\mathcal{N}$, we perform QST along the entire domain of $\eta$.
 In \figref{fidelity}, one can observe the plots of the quantum fidelity, $\mathcal{F}(\eta)$.
 First, for $\mathcal{N} = 1\,000$, one can observe high quality of quantum state estimation.
-We notice that $\mathcal{F}(\eta) > 0.975$ for all $\eta$.
+We notice that $\mathcal{F}(\eta) > 0.95$ for all $\eta$.
 This confirms that the Poisson noise has only a limited impact on state estimation if we utilize a relatively high number of quantum systems per measurement.
 Although the framework is based on the minimal set of measurement operators, it is robust against the noise in this scenario.

 Next, if $\mathcal{N} = 100$, we observe a moderate impact of the Poisson noise on the state tomography.
 The accuracy of QST remains at a decent level, i.e., $\mathcal{F}(\eta) > 0.87$ for all $\eta$.
-The plot seems irregular, which is caused by the random nature of the noise introduced into the measurement scheme.
+The plot lies completely below the one corresponding to $\mathcal{N} = 1\,000$.
+Additionally the distribution of results is irregular, which is caused by the random nature of the noise introduced into the measurement scheme.

 Finally, for $\mathcal{N} = 10$, we witness a significant decline in the quality of state recovery.
 As expected, the Poisson noise has a damaging impact on the quantum fidelity if we utilize only $10$ systems per measurement.
 We notice that the accuracy of state estimation irregularly goes up and down, reflecting the randomness of noise.
 Nevertheless, a conclusion can be formulated that $\mathcal{F}(\eta)$ improves as we increase $\eta$.
+In other words, for the smallest ensemble size, we observe a correlation between the accuracy of state reconstruction and the purity of the input state.
 This implies that the scenario with $\mathcal{N} = 10$ performs better if the three-qubit generalized Werner state is close to pure.

+From a practical point of view, the findings included in \figref{fidelity} imply that we can efficiently implement the framework for the entire class of three-qubit generalized Werner states provided we utilize many copies of the system per measurement.
+With single systems at our disposal, one can accurately reconstruct only those Werner states that are close to pure.